 It focuses on adults (the hotel accepts children above 14 years old, only) and each bedroom is different and unique.
 Every detail was carefully thought out, each of them based on the trips that the owner, Lília, took around the world.

-The authorial lodge, as Lília cassifies it due to its authenticity and originality, was projected in an environmental responsible way.
+The authorial lodge, as Lília cassifies it due to its authenticity and originality, was projected in an environmentally responsible way.

 Address: Geraldo Sartório Highway ES 164, Km 70, Domingos Martins